-Tuition Assistance for Graduate Students: Fellowships, Waivers & Assistantships
+For Master's and Doctoral Students: Tuition Assistance via Fellowships, Waivers & Assistantships

 Graduate students can apply for scholarships, grants, and graduate assistantships to cover all or part of tuition.
 Funding options will depend on the student’s degree program, as well as their academic and/or professional qualifications.
 The UIC Graduate College is a great source of information to start learning about the many funding and award opportunities for UIC graduate students.
 Please note that some of these opportunities are only for currently enrolled students, which means that if you have not been accepted to a program yet, you are not eligible to apply.

 - Graduate College Tuition and Fee Waivers cover tuition and fees to the UIC Graduate College and are awarded on a limited, semester-by-semester basis.

 - University Fellowships are awards aimed at recruiting outstanding students newly admitted to graduate programs at UIC.